On this page are listed brief biographies of the following Fellows.

 FRSN BE (Hons) ME PhD (Newcastle) FIEEE FIEAust

-Professor of Engineering, School of Engineering, University of Newcastle
+Professor, School of Engineering, University of Newcastle

 Brett Ninness has devoted his career to fundamental engineering research and the advancement of engineering education, partnering with the essential basic sciences and industry collaboration.